SALS Services Priorities

 The following list of SALS service priorities includes a list of services, the provider of the service (SALS or JA or Crandall Public Library) and the source of funding (SALS or member fees).

-Please note the chart and spread sheet that illustrates the 2012 budget distribution of SALS Services based upon the member library service priorities.
+Please note the chart illustrates the 2013 budget distribution of SALS Services based upon the member library service priorities.

 Each year, member library staff and trustees will be asked to complete an annual system use and satisfaction survey.
 This will allow us to measure, evaluate, adjust and allocate resources for our services as needed.